-Varying $w_t$ allows the grid administrators to control the relative importance of minimizing response time vs minimizing total electricity cost.
+Varying $w_t$ allows the grid administrators to control the relative importance of minimizing response time versus minimizing total electricity cost.
 These objectives can be conflicting in the presence of daily fluctuations of electricity price.
-If response time is not important, it can be traded off to run more jobs during hours with lesser electricity price.
-Figure 11 shows the effect of varying $w_t$ in XSEDE and NorduGrid using 10000 jobs.
+Fig. 9 shows the effect of varying $w_t$ in XSEDE and NorduGrid using 10,000 jobs.
 For response time and electricity cost, $BS_X$ and $BS{NG}$ represent the baseline value in XSEDE and NorduGrid, respectively.
 We see that increasing the relevance of response time (electricity cost) leads to a decrease in response time (electricity cost).
-We observed that when only response time is minimized ( $w_t = 100\%$ ) we are able to obtain 48-49% reduction in response time over the baseline in both XSEDE and NorduGrid.
+We observed that when only response time is minimized ( $w_t = 100\%$ ) we are able to obtain 48-49 percent reduction in response time over the baseline in both XSEDE and NorduGrid.

-Fig. 11: Effect of varying $w_t$ on response time and cost
+Fig. 9.
+Effect of varying $w_t$ on response time and cost.

-Similarly, when only electricity cost is considered ( $w_t =$ 0%), our scheduling strategy obtains 18% and 46% reduction in total electricity cost in XSEDE and NorduGrid, respectively.
+Similarly, when only electricity cost is considered ( $w_t = 0\%$ ), our scheduling strategy obtains 18 and 46 percent reduction in total electricity cost in XSEDE and NorduGrid, respectively.
 It is interesting to note that, in NorduGrid, for all values of $w_t$ , our MCMF algorithm outperforms the baseline in terms of electricity cost.
-In XSEDE, we can see that for $w_t$ values between 20-40%, both response time and electricity cost are better than the baseline.
+In XSEDE, we can see that for $w_t$ values between 20-40 percent, both response time and electricity cost are better than the baseline.
 So, we selected $w_t = 25\%$ as the optimal value for XSEDE.
-In NorduGrid we selected = 92.5%.
+In NorduGrid we selected $w_t = 92.5\%$ .
 Compared to XSEDE, in NorduGrid, we require a high value of $w_t$ to get improvements in response time.
 This is because the cost function minimized by MCMF is skewed depending on the magnitude of the response time and electricity cost.
 In NorduGrid, we observed that average runtime is 3.4x greater than XSEDE and the average electricity cost of a job is 177x lesser than XSEDE.
 The optimal values of $w_t$ are different in XSEDE and NorduGrid because of the differences in the range of reponse times and electricity costs in each grid.
 Grid administrators can use a test workload to obtain these trends using our framework and decide an appropriate value of $w_t$ depending on the budget and user service agreements.

-5.7.2 Varying the percentage of grid submissions
+5.7.2 Varying the Percentage of Grid Submissions